AdirMalek/Corona-Attack-Android-Mobile-Game/README.md

 # CoronaAttack
-An Android Mobile game.
+An Android Mobile game (versions 4.4(KitKat) and above).
-In this game you should avoid contact with the Corona icons.
+In this game you have to earn points by shooting the Corona icons. if the Corona icons will catch you, the game is over.

 ·	Programmed in Java.

-·	Using Firebase (Authentication, Database).
+·	Using Firebase (Authentication and database) for registration and the users scores.

 ·	Using SurfaceView, Paint, Canvas, Bitmap and Rect classes, Runnable interface, Threads and Shared preferences.